 ASSS 070 Soteriology (Study of Salvation)

-The “Soteriology” course is a vital part of the Associate Degree in Theology, focusing on the doctrine of salvation from a biblical Apostolic perspective.
+The “Soteriology” course is a vital part of the Bachelor In Theology Degree, focusing on the doctrine of salvation from a biblical Apostolic perspective.
 This course will explore the nature, process, and effects of salvation as revealed in Scripture.
 Students will delve into the key components of salvation, including justification, sanctification, and glorification, while examining the role of faith, grace, and works.
 This comprehensive study aims to provide students with a deep understanding of the Apostolic teaching on salvation.
 Textbook: “Salvation in Full Color” by Richard S. Taylor.
 (3 credit hours)

 AE 060 Ecclesiology